sherlowkey/SQL-of-travelling-destinations-tracker-app/README.md

 # SQL-of-travelling-destinations-tracker-app
-AN app that tracks all the places you want to tralvel and its climate.
+An app that tracks all the places you want to tralvel and it's climate.
 How does the SQL of the app look like?